- How many girls apply to Winsor each year? Approximately how many spaces are available?

 - Do you pay extra for lunch?
 What is offered each day?

-Each year, Winsor attracts students with demonstrated intellectual curiosity, academic ability, spirit and motivation.
+Each year, Winsor attracts students with demonstrated intellectual curiosity, academic ability, character, and motivation.
 The school is committed to cultural, racial, and economic diversity among its students and seeks young women who have a generous spirit and respect for differences.
 Winsor draws from an applicant pool of about 400 students each year for grades five-seven and nine-eleven.
 Our greatest number of openings per class is fifth and sixth grade.
 Our openings for seventh and ninth grade vary, depending on attrition and other factors within our community.
 Overall, the acceptance rate is one in four.
 Winsor does not accept students for eighth or twelfth grade and is highly unlikely to be able to accept students into tenth or eleventh grade.

 Since Winsor is a day school, the girls live within a commutable distance from campus.
-Sixty communities in and around Boston are represented in our student body, with some families traveling as far as the North and South Shore.
+Over sixty communities in and around Boston are represented in our student body, with some families traveling as far as the North and South Shore.
 However, a large number of our students commute from Boston, Brookline, Newton, and Wellesley.

 As a rigorous academic institution, Winsor believes in the value of homework.
 It can provide opportunities for practice, introduce students to new ideas, advance student learning, and deepen understanding.
 The following guidelines are used by teachers at each grade level as they plan and coordinate homework assignments.
 It is noted, however, that the nature and pace of Advanced Placement and honors courses often require homework beyond the guidelines for regular courses.